Agrover112/awesome-semantic-search/README.md

 ## Datasets
 - [Semantic Text Similarity Dataset Hub](https://github.com/brmson/dataset-sts)

-## Contributions/Milestones
+## Milestones

-Have a look at the [project board](https://github.com/Agrover112/awesome-semantic-search/projects/1) for the task list
+Have a look at the [project board](https://github.com/Agrover112/awesome-semantic-search/projects/1) for the task list to contribute to any of the open issues.